RWS/studio-api-docs/apiconcepts/filetypesupport/the_filter_preview.md

 The Filter Preview
 ==

-The preview functionality in the <Var:ProductName> allows you to display the currently opened document (which is available in the bilingual SDLXliff format) in native format.
-For example, if user has Microsoft Word document opened in <Var:ProductName>, he/she can use the preview feature to see what the target document will look like when opened in Microsoft Word proper.
+The preview functionality in the Var:ProductName allows you to display the currently opened document (which is available in the bilingual SDLXliff format) in native format.
+For example, if user has Microsoft Word document opened in Var:ProductName, he/she can use the preview feature to see what the target document will look like when opened in Microsoft Word proper.

-**<Var:ProductName> offers the following types of preview:**
+**Var:ProductName offers the following types of preview:**
 --
-In <Var:ProductName> two main preview types are available:
+In Var:ProductName two main preview types are available:

 * External Studio preview
 * Internal Studio preview